-The medication dispensing and monitoring service assists the beneficiary by dispensing medication and monitoring medication compliance.
+This service assists the beneficiary by dispensing medication and monitoring medication compliance.
 A remote monitoring system is individually pre-programed to dispense and monitor the beneficiary's compliance with medication therapy.
 The provider or family caregiver is notified when there are missed doses or non-compliance with medication therapy.